banerjek/marc-utils/README.md

 Sort text representations (Marcedit or text2marc) of MARC files in tag order

-The count parameter is optional.
-If the word "count" is sent, marcsearch only reports on how many records it found without extracting them.
 ## marcssplit
 **Usage:** *marcsplit [filename] [num_records]*
 **Example:** *marcsplit marc_file.mrc 1000"*